- Background and planning context

 Are there plans to convert listed buildings into dwellings?
 Or will they be used for other parts of the development?

 Yes.
 Several Grade II listed buildings and locally listed buildings will be used for either homes or community uses.

 How will the site’s history be incorporated into the design?

-Whilst a definitive design has not been agreed upon, we want the scheme to reflect and celebrate the site’s military history and collection of listed buildings.
+Our proposals reflect and celebrate the site’s military history and collection of listed buildings.

 Many of the existing listed buildings will be restored and brought back into use as new homes, office, community or leisure space, becoming a feature of the development.
-Moreover, our draft plans seek to carefully improve the areas surrounding listed buildings, creating new, and preserving existing, views where possible.
+Moreover, our plans seek to carefully improve the areas surrounding listed buildings, creating new, and preserving existing, views where possible.